 Establishments employers must give their employees a decent place to work and the proper tools and equipment related to their particular field or activity.
 They must treat their employees with respect and must make sure they are not intimidated or prejudiced.

 Carefully selected standard and functional establishment rules to protect employers and employees from legal claims.
 Proper establishment regulations and guidelines to make certain their work environment is orderly and positive.

-In some cases, employer and/or workers place more responsibilities on establishments employers then those required by law but all employees have the right to work in French.
+Some establishments entrust their employees with more duties and responsibilities then those required by law but all employees have the right to work in French.

 In this type of establishment businesses, job descriptions are not always written or specific and new employees are expected to be versatile in their functions.

 In average establishment businesses of 50 to 300 employees, management is usually under the responsibility of several administrative managers in charge of either administration, accounting, marketing, production or sales, but not necessarily of human resources.

 In many situations, job seekers can contact their preferred area manager, that is the administrative manager responsible for recruiting new employees in the department that may or may not require your services and for which you think you qualify.

 In this type of product and service establishments, job descriptions normally describe the general tasks, duties and responsibilities of a position.
 It also usually contains required qualifications, salary range and contact information.

 In large establishment businesses of 300 employees and more, organisation charts that indicate the range of the administrative functions of each departments and services are usually available.